dmckinnon/stitch/README.md

 Here is how I have broken down my code into components, based on the above.
 Each section will have a brief header about the topic, and then I'll go into more detail.
 It's my explanation of my understanding, but I also have links in these explanations to the theoretical basis and better write-ups.

 ## Feature Detection
 "Features" can be a bit of a vague concept in computer vision, and it certainly was for me at the start.
 Just call some OpenCV function and magical dots appear on your image!
 But what are they?
 How do you get them?
+Why do we want them?

+Features are basically identifiable parts of images.
+An image is an array of numbers.
+How do I know what is identifiable if I see it again in another image?
+How do I know what is important to track?
+A 'feature point' is this, and Feature Detection finds these points.

 There are a lot of different types of features, based on how you look for them.
 Here's a list of some:
 - FAST features